 Ashby Castle Rotary Club President Carol Eyley presented cheques to CEEP and Measham Youth Centre.

-Steve Berrill of CEEP said ‘The heart of the charity’s work is to engage with the people of the community in North West Leicestershire, by helping them to develop and progress and reach a better future’.
+At the presentation Steve Berrill of CEEP said ‘The heart of the charity’s work is to engage with the people of the community in North West Leicestershire, by helping them to develop and progress and reach a better future’.
 The project is based at Hall Farm, just outside Ashby on the A511 to Loughborough.
 It has several full-time leaders and a team of volunteers to help run the educational projects.

 Barry McGill accepted the cheque on behalf of Measham Youth Centre which is the home of Measham Youth Club.
 He told those at the presentation evening at Willesley Park Golf Club that the Youth Club was started in 1964 and after selling their old cinema property was able to buy the former Methodist Chapel in Bosworth Road.
 He went on ‘We were lucky enough to be awarded generous grants from The Big Lottery, The Coalfields Regeneration Trust and Veolia.
 This enabled us to adapt the building for use as a Youth Club.
 Your donation will enable us to continue our valuable work for Measham young people.’